 Austin Shadduck is a New York-based composer and freelance musician.
 His first compositions were written in high school, and the thrill of collaborating with performers to create new sounds guided his college experience.
 He graduated from the University of Rochester in 2008 with a B.A. in Music, additional training at the Eastman School of Music, and a number of compositions under his belt.
 After graduation, he relocated to Madison, Wisconsin to work as a Digital Sheet Music Specialist (editor and engraver) for Musicnotes.com.
 In Madison, a budding interest in traditional Japanese culture led him to the shakuhachi, an end-blown bamboo flute, which he studies with Michael Chikuzen Gould, Grand Master of the instrument.
 In 2011 he received his M.A. in Music Composition from Queens College under the guidance of Bruce Saylor (additional studies with Jeff Nichols and Bright Sheng).
-He currently resides in NYC and is a Ph.D. candidate at the CUNY Graduate Center, composition studies with Tania León.
+He currently resides in upstate New York and is a Ph.D. candidate at the CUNY Graduate Center, composition studies with Tania León, while working full-time at RILM and also assisting Composers Now.

 Austin is both a writer and publisher member of ASCAP (American Society of Composers, Authors and Publishers).
 He self-publishes his works via Muraiki Music, an entity named after the breathy shakuhachi technique.